 Types of Wood for Doors & Windows: Oak vs. Pine vs. Mahogany

-A lifelong wood expert reveals what you should know about wood and windows.
+A lifelong wood expert reveals what you should know about wood for windows and doors.

 Here, Wallace shares five things you probably don’t know about wood and windows.